Mayo Clinic names head of Florida campus as new CEO

 - Amazon welcomes first graduates of program to turn veterans into technologists

-Mayo operates hospitals and clinics in Minnesota, Wisconsin, Iowa, Florida and Arizona.
-Its flagship Rochester campus tops the current U.S. News & World Report’s Best Hospitals rankings.
+Mayo operates hospitals and clinics in Minnesota, Wisconsin, Iowa, Florida and Arizona with a staff of more than 68,000 and revenues of nearly $12 billion, treating more than 1.3 million patients annually.
+Its flagship Rochester campus has topped U.S. News & World Report’s Best Hospitals rankings several times, including 2017-18.

+Noseworthy said in the same interview that his proudest accomplishment was reorganizing the Mayo system from a holding company with separate plans and strategies for its entities into a single operating company with a single strategy and business plan.
+That has allowed Mayo to expand its mission and reach, he said.

+“And it’s allowed our staff to do what they do best, which is provide great care and advance the science and educate the workforce,” he added.